core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

   - The addressing information of the server, i.e., the source addressing information of the multicast notifications that are sent for the group observation.

-    Such addressing information MUST be equal to the source addressing information from which the informative response is sent by the server (see {{ssec-server-side-notifications}}).
+    Such addressing information MUST be equal to the source addressing information of the informative response sent by the server (see {{ssec-server-side-notifications}}).

   This element specifies a CRI {{I-D.ietf-core-href}}, of which both 'scheme' and 'authority' are given, while 'path', 'query', and 'fragment' are not given.